Seattle Seahawks: nfl FUTURES & BETTING ODDS

 The following year, Wilson, Carroll and the Legion of Boom went back to the Super Bowl, this time facing Tom Brady and the New England Patriots.
 A bet on the Seattle Seahawks was popular – for the first time in NFL history, the line for the game was a pick ‘em.
 However, in what some argue is the greatest Super Bowl ever, Wilson was intercepted on the 1-yard line with a few ticks left, and Seattle lost, 28-24.

 Since 2014, it’s been popular to bet on the Seattle Seahawks, and the Seattle Seahawks odds to win the Super Bowl rank up with the top teams in the league every year.
 However, some might argue that Wilson and co. have underachieved.
 They haven’t made an NFC championship game since, even though they’ve posted a winning record every season.
 Each year, it’s been a different team to dismiss the Seahawks, and the Seattle Seahawks odds haven’t been great – they’ve been underdogs all four times.
+That changed in 2020, as they won the NFC West and lost at home to an underdog Rams team.
 However, with Carroll and Wilson at the helm, many feel it’s only a matter of time before Seattle is knocking on the door of their second NFL championship.